-There is no doubt, you are about to start a journey – one that may change the way you live and think forever.
-It is important to do travel preparation at home so that you can confidently step into the unknown and enjoy every second of it.
+You are about to start a journey, one that may change the way you live and think forever.
+Doing a little travel preparation at home is important so that you can confidently step into the unknown with less stress.

-Create a folder or binder for your parents, roommate, or whoever you trust to look after your business while you are gone.
-Inside, put important documents like your flight itinerary, travel insurance policy, account numbers, blank checks, etc. This will enable them to have everything in one place in case you have a request or emergency.
-At least include a tentative list of countries you will be visiting and embassy contact info for each.
+Create a folder or binder for your family, roommate, or whoever you trust to look after your business at home while you are gone.
+Consolidate things in one place.
+Inside, put important documents like your flight itinerary, travel insurance policy, account numbers, blank checks, etc. This will enable them to have everything in one place in case you have a request or emergency and have to ask for help via an international call.

 - Your flight itinerary

-- Numbers for embassies for all the countries you might be visiting (you can find them easy on this website)
+- Phone numbers for embassies for all the countries you might be visiting

 - Copies of your credit cards that you are carrying, front and back

 - Serial numbers for any traveler’s checks that you are carrying